fernandollisboa/blogpost-roo/BLOGPOST.md

 #   ]
 ```

-While using an Excel spreadsheet we can also stream each row using .each_row_streaming, which will yield an array of [Excelx::Cell](https://www.rubydoc.info/gems/roo/Roo/Excelx/Cell/Base) per row, which have access to a number of uselful [helpers](https://www.rubydoc.info/gems/roo/Roo/Excelx/Cell)
+While using an Excel spreadsheet we can also stream each row using *.each_row_streaming*, which will yield an array of [Excelx::Cell](https://www.rubydoc.info/gems/roo/Roo/Excelx/Cell/Base) per row, which have access to a number of uselful [helpers](https://www.rubydoc.info/gems/roo/Roo/Excelx/Cell)

-By default this method excludes blank cells from the array, you can include them (imported as nil) by using the option *'pad_cells: true'*, also, you can offset the initial row (like the header/first one) by using the option *offset: X*
+By default this method excludes blank cells from the array, you can include them (imported as nil) by using the option *pad_cells: true*, also, you can offset the initial row (like the header/first row) by using the option *offset: X*

 Lastly , you can also define the number of *yields/passed rows* with *max_rows: X* (it always increments 1, e.g: X = 3 -> max_rows: 4)
 ```rb